stealth/crash/README.md

 crypted admin shell (C) 2022 Sebastian Krahmer https://github.com/stealth/crash

-Usage:	./crashd [-U] [-q] [-a] [-6] [-D] [-H host] [-p port] [-A auth keys]
+Usage:  ./crashc [-6] [-v] [-H host] [-p port] [-P local port] [-i auth keyfile]
-	 [-k server key-file] [-c server X509 certificate] [-P port] [-S SNI] [-t trigger-file] [-m trigger message] [-e] [-g good IPs] [-N ] [-w]

-	 -a -- always login if authenticated, despite false/nologin shells -U -- run as user (e.g. turn off setuid() calls) if invoked as such -e -- extract key and certfile from the binary itself (no -k/-c needed) -q -- quiet mode, turns off logging and utmp entries -6 -- use IPv6 rather than IPv4
-	 -w -- wrap around PID to appear in system PID space (must be last arg!)
+         [-K server key/s] [-c cmd] [-S SNI] [-D] [-X IP] [-U lport:[ip]:rport]
+         [-T lport:[ip]:rport] [-Y lport:SNI:[ip]:rport [-4 lport] [-5 lport]
+         [-R level] <-l user>

+         -6 -- use IPv6 instead of IPv4
+         -v -- be verbose
-	 -H -- host to connect to; if omitted: passive connect (default) -p -- port to connect/listen to; default is 2222
+         -H -- host to connect to; if omitted: passive connect (default) -p -- port to connect/listen to; default is 2222 -P -- local port used in active connects (default is no bind) -i -- private key used for authentication
-	 -P -- local port used in active connects (default is no bind) -g -- file containing list of good IP/IP6's in D/DoS case (default off) -A -- authorized-key file for users if starts with '/'; folder inside ~ containing authorized_keys file otherwise; 'self' means to use blob-extraction (see -e); default is .crash
-	 -k -- servers key file; default is ./serverkey.priv -c -- X509 certificate-file that belongs to serverkey (-k);
+         -K -- folder of known host keys if it ends with '/';
+               absolute path of known-hosts file otherwise;
-	       default is ./serverkey.pub
+               'none' to disable; default is .crash/
-	 -t -- watch triggerfile for certain message (-m) before connect/listen -m -- wait with connect/listen until message in file (-t) is seen -N -- disable TCP/UDP port forwarding
-	 -D -- use DTLS transport (requires -S)
+         -c -- command to execute on remote host
+         -X -- run proxy on this IP (default 127.0.0.1) -Y -- forward TLS port lport with SNI to ip:rport on remote site -U -- forward UDP port lport to ip:rport on remote site -T -- forward TCP port lport to ip:rport on remote site -4 -- start SOCKS4 server on lport to forward TCP sessions -5 -- start SOCKS5 server on lport to forward TCP sessions -R -- traffic blinding level (0-6, default 1) -D -- use DTLS transport (requires -S)
-	 -S -- SNI to hide behind
+         -S -- SNI to use
+         -l -- user to login as (no default!)
 ```

 Most of it is pretty self-explaining. *crashd* can run as user. `-U` lets *crashd*